ketil-malde/ektools/README.md

 # Examples

-List an index of the datagrams in `file.raw`:
+To list an index of the datagrams in `file.raw` from the shell:

     eklist file.raw